 Two-year warranty on all products

 The internet, made available to the public in 1993, is one of the most important tools in contemporary history.
-In less than three decades, access has become global and the internet has become something indispensable to the lives of billions of people, who turn to the tool to work, communicate, and carry out various daily tasks, whether they are personal, professional, or academic in nature.
-However, as it has become indispensable, it has also become dangerous and a tempting environment for those who intend to do harm, through computer viruses, malwares, ransomwares, etc. Thus, it is essential to double our precautions when we are in the online world.
+In less than three decades, access has become global and the internet has become something indispensable to the lives of billions of people, who use the tool to work, communicate, and carry out various daily tasks, whether personal, professional, or academic.
+But, by becoming indispensable, it has also become dangerous and a tempting environment for those who intend to do harm, through computer viruses, malwares, ransomwares, etc. Therefore, it is essential to double our precautions when we are online.

-In this special article for Safer Internet Day, we will give you several tips on how to make your browsing safer, so you can enjoy everything the internet has to offer, without fears!
+In this special article for Safer Internet Day, we will give you several tips on how to make your browsing safer, so you can enjoy everything the internet has to offer without worries!

 1. Have an antivirus suitable for your profile

-It may seem like a somewhat basic tip, but the truth is that many users, when choosing an antivirus, only consider the price and opt for either the cheapest or the most expensive, believing that the price defines the quality of the product.
+It may even seem like a somewhat basic tip, but the truth is that many users, when choosing an antivirus, consider only the price and opt either for the cheapest or the most expensive, believing that the value defines the quality of the product.

 Although, as a rule, a more expensive antivirus offers more protection, this logic is not always the most appropriate.
-It is essential to analyze all the functions that an antivirus offers and compare them to your usage, so that you can make the most informed decision.
-At the same time, it is important to think that, even if it is not always the cheapest, the antivirus is a fundamental tool that will provide you with protection for, usually, a year, which makes it a long-term investment.
+It is essential to analyze all the features that an antivirus offers and compare them to your usage, so you can make the most accurate decision.
+At the same time, it is important to consider that, even if it is sometimes not the cheapest, the antivirus is a fundamental tool that will provide you protection for, usually, one year, making it a long-lasting investment.

 2. Be very careful with public Wi-Fi networks

-Avoiding them altogether would be the best option, but if that is not possible, it is important that you never make banking transactions or attempt to access any type of confidential data connected to a public internet network.
+Avoiding them altogether would be the best option, but if that is not possible, it is important that you never make bank transactions or try to access any type of confidential data while connected to a public internet network.

 Image source: Olhar Digital

-If the Spam folder exists, it is for a reason: avoid clicking on any type of link or content in unknown emails.
-Unwanted email is becoming increasingly common and is one of the most frequent gateways for malicious individuals who, through email, aim to steal your personal data.
+If the Spam folder exists, it's for a reason: avoid clicking on any type of link or content in unknown emails.
+Unwanted email is increasingly common and one of the most frequent entry points for malicious people who, through email, aim to steal your personal data.

-There is also increased attention to the email address of the person speaking to you, especially if it is from a company.
-Often, hackers use the names of well-known brands to deceive users and make them fall into a trap, but the trick is not to look only at the sender's name, but also at their email address, which is usually somewhat strange.
-If you still have doubts, you should contact the customer support of the supposed company to clarify whether the message is genuine.
+Also pay close attention to the email address of the person contacting you, especially if it is from a company.
+Often, hackers use the names of well-known brands to deceive users and make them fall into a trap, but the trick is not to look only at the sender's name, but also at their email address which is usually somewhat strange.
+If there are still doubts, you should contact the customer support of the supposed company to clarify if the message is genuine.

-Digiplanet helps you perform a security check on your email using our article Is your email safe?
+Digiplanet helps you perform a security check on your email using our article Is your email secure?

 4. Two-factor authentication

 Our presence in the digital world is marked by accounts and more accounts, passwords and more passwords.
-Whether it's email, social networks, or e-commerce sites, it is very important that, in addition to choosing a strong password and never repeating it across sites, you enable two-factor authentication whenever available.
+Whether for email, social networks, or e-commerce sites, it is very important that, in addition to choosing a strong password and never reusing it across sites, you always enable two-factor authentication whenever available.

-As a rule, two-factor authentication uses your phone number to validate your login with a unique code, which makes it much more difficult for any type of invasion of your account.
+Usually, two-factor authentication uses your phone number to validate your login with a unique code, which makes it much harder for any kind of intrusion into your account.
 If, for some reason, you do not want to provide your phone number, the most popular alternative solution is to use an authentication app, such as Google Authenticator, Microsoft Authenticator, Twilio Authy or LastPass Authenticator

-Illustration in shades of purple where a computer monitor and a smartphone can be observed.
+Illustration in shades of purple showing a computer monitor and a smartphone.
 On the monitor, a login page with a padlock.
 On the smartphone, an SMS with an authentication password.

 Image source: Mambo Wi-Fi